 Yesterday, Tony and I went to Asheville for the day to get out of the house and have a change of scenery.
-He’d been a bit restless lately, and I thought a day trip to our favorite destination would be the perfect cure.
-We had planned to go downtown to a great old bookstore, eat at one of the best restaurants we’ve been to, and visit some of the record stores.
+He’d been a bit restless of late, and I thought a day trip to our favorite destination would be the perfect cure.
+We had planned to go downtown to a great old bookstore, eat at one of the best restaurants we’ve been to, and visit some of the record stores downtown.
 We did all of the above, and though we had a nice time, Tony never quite settled into the day until we went in his favorite record store, Harvest Records.
 We spent over an hour there, and he found several records to purchase, lifting his mood and grounding him.
 After that, we went to a local grocery store to get a few items that we can only find there, then headed home.

 Because Tony had purchased so many records, we had planned a “listening party” for when we got home, something we’ve always liked doing.
 It’s been a comforting thing in the past for us to sit together in the front room where his and my records are and play music to each other on his turntable.
 We’ve spent many a Friday and Saturday night spinning tunes and enjoying each other’s company, but we haven’t done it much lately, largely because of our hyper pup Zuzu, who tends to spoil the mood with her mischievousness, and also because of Tony’s (new) inability to focus for long periods of time.